 To read about, and to discuss King Mohammed VI and the Moroccan Royal Family, please visit this thread.Filed under Moroccan Royals

-Tagged Health, Mohammed VI, Prince Moulay Ismail, Prince Moulay Rachid, Ramadan.
+Tagged Health, Mohammed VI of Morocco, Prince Moulay Ismail of Morocco, Prince Moulay Rachid of Morocco, Ramadan.